What to Do When Your Well Stops Working

 - A dry well or loss of prime (jet pump systems)

-Sound of cavitation of well pump is a loud hum coming from the well its a sign no water in the well turn breaker off for a few house and see if water comes back on
+A loud hum coming from the well can be cavitation — a sign there’s no water in the well.
+Turn the breaker off for a few hours and see if the water level recovers and comes back on.

-Check for leaks in the ground pooled water on driveway or yard.
+Check for leaks in the ground — pooled water on the driveway or in the yard.
 If the pump is silent and power is confirmed, you might have:

 - A burnt motor